patterns >

 ʻĀnuenue Zip Clutch

-When you purchase this pattern, you will receive download files for the basic pattern as well as expansion files for three different variations:
+When you purchase this pattern, you will receive download files for the basic pattern as well as an expansion file for all three variations:

 Recommended Yarn & Hook: